Japan Muslim Association: Halal Certification

 Halal refers to sanctioned activities (e.g., promises, contracts, jobs) and objects (e.g., food, drinks, cosmetics) under Islamic law.
 Under it, eating pork is prohibited, and other food products must be processed and cooked by designated methods.
 Foods that comply with these rules are considered Halal.
 In Japan, halal foods were mainly sold at grocery stores for Muslims in the country, but in recent years, restaurants that provide halal food have also appeared.
 In addition, responding to the recent increase in the number of international students from Islamic countries, some universities (e.g., Tohoku University, Kyushu University, University of Yamanashi, and the International University of Japan) have begun to add Halal food to their student cafeteria menus.
 According to the National Federation of University Co-operative Associations, as of 2014, at least 19 university co-ops in Japan serve halal food.

 Japan Muslim Association is accredited by the international halal certification bodies, such as the Department of Islamic Development Malaysia, Indonesia's Majelis Ulama Council Food, Drug, and Cosmetic Inspection Agency, and Cosmetics, and Islamic Religious Council of Singapore.
 Of these, the only domestic halal certification body in the food sector certified by the Indonesian Ulama Council is the Japan Muslim Association as of 2014.
 The Association also has a partnership with the Kyoto Halal Council, a local halal certification organization in Kyoto City.

-Successive Association Presidents
+Presidents

+The following individuals have served as president of the association: